 Kugel is a very traditional Jewish side dish, a pudding meant to be eaten with a savory main.
 It can be a sweet and moist noodle-and-raisin preparation or a savory potato cake, usually baked in a square or rectangular casserole.
 The potatoes are usually nearly pureed and a good amount of oil added to make It hearty and filling, even a bit heavy.
 When I told my mother my kugel experiments, she responded "my mother used to put sliced onions in the bottom of the pan."
-On the first try, the usual Pyrex pan and baking procedure did not provide the savory, richly browned base I envisioned.
-I abandoned the experiment, becoming more interested over the years in more "exotic" dishes.
-Recently returning to the kugel question, I decided to try a heavy black cast-iron pan to see if it would produced the crisp crust I sought.
+After experimenting with different vessels, I decided to try a heavy black cast-iron pan to see if it would produced the crisp crust I sought.
 I heated it on the stovetop, allowed the onions to brown, then added the potato filling, popping it in the oven to finish.
 Here are the results, crispy on the outside, creamy in the middle. —creamtea

-Scrape potato mixture into skillet over onions, dot with about a tablespoon of drippings or schmaltz or drizzle a tablespoon of olive oil over, and continue to cook without stirring over medium flame about 5 minutes.
+Scrape potato mixture into skillet over onions, dot with about a tablespoon of oil or schmaltz, and continue to cook without stirring over medium flame about 5 minutes.
 Place in oven, lower heat to 375º and bake, uncovered, about one hour until golden brown on top, and sides appear well-browned and crisp.
 Remove from oven, cool slightly and run a sharp knife around edge to loosen.
-Serve hot in wedges from pan as an accompaniment to roast chicken, beef or a brisket.
+Serve hot in wedges from pan as an accompaniment to roast chicken or brisket.